 Diversity and inclusion is a significant subject area, not just for RICS, but for society as a whole.
 There are many issues to be tackled and many stereotypes to be broken down.
 In order to be successful, we must focus on those areas where we can be effective and deliver the greatest degree of change.

 The work of the RICS as a regulatory body has an impact on millions of people in the United Kingdom.
 As a result, the diversity of people we come into contact with, and offer services to, is immense.
 We therefore need to fully incorporate equality into the way we do business, making every effort to eliminate discrimination, promote equal opportunities and help our staff and professionals to be the best they can be.

-Diversity networks can be a powerful tool for empowering minoritised groups, supporting individuals and consulting people who share similar values.
+Diversity networks can be a powerful tool for empowering minoritised groups, supporting individuals and help consultation of people who share similar values.

 ‘Building Inclusivity’ is the first report of its kind to look at all aspects of diversity and inclusion in the land, property and construction sector.
 This data, provided by UK firms committed to changing their diversity profile, allows us to see how we measure up against other sectors and provides a baseline from which we can track our achievements.